 Using the ‘Between’ curatorial model the research explores the appropriation of historic cultural events extending the work of Deller and Lütticken as a method of understanding performance art practice within the cultural institution.

-The research methodology ‘re-patterns’ the original ‘Between’ model (Kunsthalle Dusseldorf 1969 – 1972) to extend exploration of ‘Performative Curating’ (Maria Lind).
+The research method ‘re-patterns’ the original ‘Between’ model (Kunsthalle Dusseldorf 1969 – 1972) to extend exploration of ‘Performative Curating’ (Maria Lind).
 The curatorial agenda was to forefront performance art practice within the cultural institution by utilising the interstitial space of the gallery as a creative lab.

-The research methodology was conducted through a series of individual commissions, as ‘case studies,’ to explore ways in which contemporary performance art challenges the paradigms between art and historical representation within the gallery space.
+The research method was conducted through a series of individual commissions, as ‘case studies,’ to explore ways in which contemporary performance art challenges the paradigms between art and historical representation within the gallery space.
 Adkins commissioned five international artists focusing on the predefined curatorial themes of:

 1. Media, and the Aesthetics of Experience, Documentation and Reinterpretation (Trisha Baga USA).